 Alexander & Banning Stage Line (1851-1860’s) – In 1851, Phineas Banning began the first stage line in southern California, running between Los Angeles and San Diego.
 He soon partnered with D.W.
-Alexander, and expanded the line into San Buenaventura (now Ventura), Santa Barbara, and San Luis Obispo and Wilmington.
-Alexander sold his interest in 1855, but Banning continued on, becoming a famous whip By the 1860s, Banning wagons were traveling to Salt Lake City, the Kern River gold fields, the new military installation at Yuma, Arizona, the Mormon settlement at San Bernardino, and in an arc around the Southern California region.
+Alexander and expanded the line into San Buenaventura (now Ventura), Santa Barbara, San Luis Obispo, and Wilmington.
+Alexander sold his interest in 1855, but Banning continued, becoming a famous whip.
+By the 1860s, Banning wagons traveled to Salt Lake City, the Kern River goldfields, the new military installation at Yuma, Arizona, the Mormon settlement at San Bernardino, and in an arc around the Southern California region.

 John Butterfield (1801-1869) – Getting his start as a stagecoach driver at the age of 19, Butterfield parlayed his shrewd business sense to own and operate American Express and the Overland Mail Company.

-William “Buffalo Bill” Frederick Cody (1846-1917) – Buffalo Bill was a freighter, cattle driver, Pony Express rider, stagecoach driver, a Civil War soldier, a buffalo hunter and army scout before he began entertaining great numbers of people in his Buffalo Bill’s Wild West Show.
+William “Buffalo Bill” Frederick Cody (1846-1917) – Buffalo Bill was a freighter, cattle driver, Pony Express rider, stagecoach driver, Civil War soldier, buffalo hunter, and army scout before he began entertaining great numbers of people in his Buffalo Bill’s Wild West Show.

 Charles C. Haynes (1837-??) – One of the most prominent drivers on the Overland Stage Line, Haynes drove for 20 years.

-Ben Holladay (1819-1887) – Holladay began a number of stagecoach route and became known as the “Stagecoach King.”
+Ben Holladay (1819-1887) – Holladay began several stagecoach routes and became known as the “Stagecoach King.”

 Holladay Overland Mail and Express Company (1866) – Ben Holladay bought out the Overland Mail and Express Company in 1866, but just months later, he sold it again to Wells Fargo.

 Leavenworth & Pike’s Peak Express Company (1859) – Developed by W.H.
 Russell of the famous transportation firm of Majors, Russell and Waddell, Russell wanted to serve the many prospectors flooding the Colorado Gold Rush.
-The line; however soon failed due to lack of financing and frequent Indian attacks.
+The line, however, soon failed due to a lack of financing and frequent Indian attacks.

-Majors, Russell and Waddell (1854-1862) – A freighting and staging firm first based in Lexington, Missouri, this was a partnership between William Hepburn Russell, Alexander Majors, and William B. Waddell.
+Majors, Russell, and Waddell (1854-1862) – A freighting and staging firm first based in Lexington, Missouri, this partnership was between William Hepburn Russell, Alexander Majors, and William B. Waddell.
 Getting its start in 1854 to supply military posts in the American West, the company played a significant role in the history of transportation in the Great Plains.
 It would later operate various transportation and communications services, including stagecoach services, private express mail service, and the brief operation of the Pony Express.